 This last option is the most far fetched because I’ve only heard it mumbled by a couple of doctors and read a couple things about it.
 To tell you the truth I’m not sure if I even believe it.
 But here it is anyways.
 Some people are saying that there has been some recent success with bringing a patient’s Suboxone dose up very high for a short period of time and then cutting it off completely.
 I don’t know how this would work chemically and I’m really hesitant to even post it here because in my opinion it doesn’t make sense.
 We’ll have to wait and see but I do hope that they come up with something that can help shorten the duration of the withdrawals from this stuff.
 For now, please don’t try this.
 You can ask your doctor to look into it and you’ll probably receive a blank stare.

 This third option is theoretical…don’t even think about trying it unless you see your doctor first!

 Well there you have it folks.
 Suboxone.
 The “Miracle Drug” that’s really not so miraculous.
-As I mentioned in the beginning, Suboxone has its place in addiction medicine but it is far too over prescribed for my tastes and now we have a whole population of people who are desperate to get off Suboxone.
-These people were never told that Suboxone would give them prolonged withdrawals and they were never really informed about the costs and long-term implications of taking this drug.
+As I mentioned in the beginning, Suboxone has its place in addiction medicine but it is far too over prescribed for my taste and now we have a whole population of people who are desperate to get off of Suboxone.
+Many of these people were never told that Suboxone would give them prolonged withdrawals and they were never really informed about the costs and long-term implications of taking this drug.
 I put the blame directly on the marketers of the drug and partially on the doctors who now have a consistent patient base for their practices.
 Suboxone is NOT a miracle drug and I’m still waiting for someone to explain to me why Suboxone is any different than Methadone when it comes to clinical outcomes in the treatment of opiate addiction.
-It’s helped a LOT of people but I guarantee you it’s also screwed a lot more people that thought they were getting an easy way out of their opiate addiction but just got an easy way into another one.
+It’s helped a LOT of people but I guarantee you it’s also screwed a lot more people that thought they were getting an easy way out of their opiate dependency but just got an easy way into another one.